takahirox/EXT_skeleton_humanoid/README.md

 single glTF file.

-Another disadvantage of VRM is it does not specify keyframe animation or animation retargeting although they are important features for humanoid models.
+Another disadvantage of VRM is it does not specify keyframe animation or animation remapping although they are important features for humanoid models.
 The `EXT_skeleton_humanoid` extension supports them.

 VRM is primarily designed as VR avatar model format and has unique